 During its March meeting, the Commissioners voted to refrain from submitting their own bill draft request in the upcoming 2025 legislative session.
-Despite this decision, the Commission affirms its intention to provide input on ethics legislation proposed during the 2025 session.
+Despite this decision, the Commission affirms its dedication to supporting ethics legislation proposed during the 2025 session.
 The Commission will provide the necessary resources and expertise to enable the success of any legislation making positive changes to the Nevada Ethics Law.
-Read more in the corresponding press release: Commission Sets Priorities for Next Legislative Session (April 2024).